Impact at CLIPI

 Moving Forward

-After his time at CLIPI, Rushforth served as Deputy General Counsel for the Department of Defense during the Carter administration.
-He then transitioned into private practice and has since built a distinguished legal career.
-He is currently a principal at McKool Smith in Washington, D.C., specializing in antitrust litigation and representing clients such as VISA, MCI, Cox Communications, Black & Decker, Marriott Corporation, and the American Booksellers Association.
-Additionally, he has been involved in high-profile pro bono work, including representing Guantanamo detainees.
+Following CLIPI, Rushforth served as Deputy General Counsel for the Department of Defense during the Carter administration.
+He then transitioned into private practice and built a distinguished legal career focused on antitrust and unfair competition, intellectual property and trade regulation.
+He recently retired from McKool Smith in Washington, D.C.
+Over the years, he has been involved in extensive high-profile pro bono work, including representing Iraq War Guantanamo detainees.

 Moving Forward